-COUNSEL TO PARLIAMENT’S OFFICE
+COUNSEL TO PARLIAMENT DIRECTORATE

-“The office of Counsel to Parliament is responsible for providing legal services to the institution of Parliament.
+The office of Counsel to Parliament is responsible for providing legal services to the institution of Parliament.
 These services include provision of legal advice, managing meetings of the Parliamentary Legal Committee, litigation management and maintenance of an updated version of Statutes and Statutory Instruments.
-The directorate is headed by Counsel, assisted by Assistant Counsel and two Principal Law Officers.
-The office of Counsel is located in the Third Floor room 305 and 306.”.
+The directorate is headed by Counsel to Parliament.

 To provide professional legal services to the institution of Parliament.

-Counsel to Parliament provides legal advice to the Presiding Officers, Members of Parliament and Committees of Parliament and the Administration of Parliament on various issues affecting the operations of the institution.
+- Legal Advice: Counsel to Parliament provides legal advice to the Presiding Officers, Members of Parliament and Committees of Parliament and the Administration of Parliament on various issues affecting the operations of the institution.

-Serving the Parliamentary Legal Committee
+Parliamentary Legal Committee Secretariat Services:

 Counsel to Parliament is the officer who provides secretariat services to the Parliamentary Legal Committee.
 The Parliamentary Legal Committee is provided for under section 152 of the Constitution of Zimbabwe.
 Its mandate is derived from the Constitution and Standing Orders which is basically to scrutinize the constitutionality of proposed legislation, both primary and subsidiary and reports accordingly to Parliament.
-The terms of reference as specified in the Constitution and Standing Orders are in summary;
+The terms of reference as specified in the Constitution and Standing Orders are in summary:

 - in the case of statutory instruments, to examine on whether or not the statutory instrument contains provisions that are ultra-vires the enabling legislation;

-- calling for the correction of errors in any statutory instrument or bills;
+- calling for the correction of errors in any Statutory Instrument or Bills;

 - reviewing of existing laws in consultation with the Law Development Commission.